 If you're planning to spend somewhere in the £25,000-£40,000 bracket on a mid-sized SUV or Crossover, you'll certainly not be short of choice.
 But choice can sometimes be a compromising thing - and so it is here.
 So for the premium badge you'd like on a car of this kind, you have to compromise on equipment.
 For the practicality you'll need, you have to compromise on trim and build quality.
 And for the all-wheel drive ability you'll maybe sometimes want, you've to compromise on tarmac driving pleasure.
 Volkswagen understands this, which is why in 2007, they brought us this car, the Tiguan, a contender in this class that was arguably less compromised than any other.
 A second generation version launched in 2016 and it's the updated version of that MK2 model we're looking at here.
 The Tiguan model line has historically been hugely successful for Volkswagen, having accounted for nearly 6 million global sales to date.
 And the reasons aren't hard to fathom.
 Here, you've all the class of a Honda CR-V or a Toyota RAV4 at a significant saving in cost, pricing being not too much more than Far Eastern budget brand models in this segment.
 Let's see how the improved version of this car stacks up.

 As before, the Tiguan range is primarily based around a 1.5-litre TSI petrol unit with either 130 or 150PS.
-And a 2.0-litre TDI diesel which now gets more efficient twin-dosing selective catalytic reduction system and in the mainstream range can be had in either 150PS or 200PS guises.
+There's also a 2.0 TSI petrol unit offering either 190PS or 245PS, both variants featuring standard 4MOTION 4WD.
+For black pump devotees, there's a 2.0-litre TDI diesel, which now gets more efficient twin-dosing selective catalytic reduction system and in the mainstream range can be had in either 150PS or 200PS guises.
 You'll need the diesel option if you want 4MOTION 4WD.
 You can also now have a new PHEV 'eHybrid' petrol model which uses the same 1.4-litre TSI petrol engine and electric motor as the Golf GTE.
 This, Volkswagen says, will give the plug-in hybrid Tiguan an all-electric driving range of 31 miles and the ability to travel at speeds of up to 81mph in electric-only mode.
-There's also a high performance Tiguan R variant which gets an up rated 316bhp version of the 2.0-litre TSI petrol turbo engine already used in the T-Roc R. Like other R models, the Tiguan R gets 4MOTION four-wheel-drive and benefits from a clever torque vectoring function in the 4x4 system that can vary drive between front and rear axles, as well as between the left and right wheels.
+There's also a high performance Tiguan R variant which gets an up rated 320PS version of the 2.0-litre TSI petrol turbo engine already used in the T-Roc R. Like other R models, the Tiguan R gets 4MOTION four-wheel-drive and benefits from a clever torque vectoring function in the 4x4 system that can vary drive between front and rear axles, as well as between the left and right wheels.
 The R variant uses a 7-speed DSG auto gearbox and a Dynamic Chassis Control system which lowers the ride height by 10mm.
 In the mainstream Tiguan range, 4MOTION 4WD is a particularly popular option, many buyers opting to stretch beyond the entry-level front-driven variants.
 The fifth-generation 4MOTION system provides a faster apportioning of power to all four wheels via a process that provides pre-activation of the rear clutch and improved operation of the electronic differentials.
 In 4x4 form, the car has 200mm of ground clearance, 11mm more than it would have in 2WD guise.

 As before, there are two body shapes on offer.
 Our focus here is on the standard five-seat body style, but a seven-seat 'Allspace' variant continues to be also offered.
 Volkswagen claims that the re-designed front end of this updated Tiguan lends the car a significantly more confident appearance.
 There's a wider, more imposing radiator grille that's separated by full-LED headlights that can be ordered with VW's latest IQ.Light LED Matrix technology.
 The bumpers have also undergone a makeover.
 At the rear, Tiguan lettering is now in a prominent central position below the VW badge.
 Inside, the cabin has been bought into line with some of Volkswagen's newer models, with the latest version of the company's infotainment system and the availability of larger touchscreens.
 The 10-inch digital instrument binnacle screen has also been updated.
 There's a re-designed steering wheel featuring touch controls and Volkswagen has also improved the climate control functions by means of touch sliders and touch buttons - like you'll find in the Golf 8.
 And lots of tiny additional details also feature, like the pair of illuminated USB-C ports on the centre console and new multi-coloured ambient lighting.
 As before, there's decent passenger space on a rear bench that can slide back and forth.
 And luggage space is up to 615-litres with the standard 60/40 split folding rear seats in place - or 1,655-litres with the seats lowered.